 As more fully described in our Annual Report on Form 10-K for the fiscal year ended October 31, 2020, on October 18, 2018, we amended and extended our prior credit facility by entering into a \$325.0 million revolving credit facility (the "2018 Credit Facility"), with Wells Fargo Bank, National Association, as Agent, Swingline Lender and Issuing Lender, and Bank of America, N.A. serving as Syndication Agent.
 The 2018 Credit Facility has a five-year term, maturing on October 18, 2023, and requires interest payments calculated, at our election and depending upon our Consolidated Leverage Ratio, at either a Base Rate plus an applicable margin or the LIBOR Rate plus an applicable margin.
-At the time of the initial borrowing, the applicable rate was LIBOR + 1.50%.
+As of July 31, 2021, the applicable rate was LIBOR + 1.25%.
 In addition, we are subject to commitment fees for the unused portion of the 2018 Credit Facility.